GeeWee/geewee.github.io/_posts/2019-10-28-dockerize-aspnetcore-azure-pipelines.md

 We build the project with the command:
 ```
-dotnet publish -c Release
+dotnet publish -c=Release -o=build
 ```

-This will publish our project into a folder with a path that looks something like this:
+This will publish our project into a folder with the path:
-`./YourProjectName/bin/Release/netcoreapp3.0/publish/`
+`./build/`

 We'll need to get this directory into our container.